-There is no difference between basic and diluted earnings per share.
-The Company had 38,017 and 30,515 common stock equivalents which were excluded from the calculation of diluted earnings per share for the fiscal years ended September 30, 2016 and September 30, 2017 since their inclusion would be anti-dilutive.
+There is no difference between basic and diluted earnings per share for the fiscal years ended September 30, 2016 or September 30, 2017.
+The Company had 38,017 and 30,515 common stock equivalents which were excluded from the calculation of diluted earnings per share for the fiscal years ended September 30, 2016 and September 30, 2017, respectively, since their inclusion would be anti-dilutive.